 I don’t want to say I don’t respect people’s rich heritage (a nice mixture makes a country more interesting; the melting pot of cultures and skin colours is one reason why Brazil is my favourite country for example), but when people start talking about it as if it were genetics and their Italian part makes them more passionate and their Irish part makes them good drinkers I really do have to roll my eyes.

-Edit: Commenters keep pointing out that it’s a language difference, so “Irish” actually means “Irish American” as I’d understand it.
-That’s fine, but I’m trying to convey that foreigners find this annoying.
+I should add though, that it’s a language difference, so “Irish” actually means “Irish American” as I’d understand it.
+That’s fine, but I’m trying to convey that people genuinely from that country (born and raised) find this annoying.
 There is no right or wrong, but it’s important to realise that rephrasing it or saying “I have Irish/Italian heritage” may be more appropriate if you are talking to someone from that country.
 This is especially true if speaking other languages.

 10. ID checks & stupid drinking laws